Mr-Un1k0d3r/Cookie-and-Handle-Stealer/README.md

 # Cookie-Graber-BOF
-C or BOF file to extract WebKit master key to decrypt user cookie
+C or BOF file to extract WebKit master key to decrypt user cookie.
+The C code can be used to compile an executable or a bof script for Cobalt Strike.

 # Compiling